endrollex/imm_blender_export/README.md

 How to Use:
 -----------
-* Edit sys.path.append() in every .py file, the path is the working directory.
+* Edit `sys.path.append(path)` in every python file, the path is the working directory.
   This is a little annoying.
 * Hide object which is not want to export.
 * Only export mesh object which has UV map.
-* Exported mesh data is object's local, not world space, all world transform should be zero and no scale.
+* Exported data is object's local, not world space, all world transform should be zero and no scale.
-* Ensure that only one visible armature object in the scene, if more than one, the first visible armature will be exported. (animation export situation)
+* If have two armatrue, the first visible armature will be exported. (animation export situation)
 * Keep in Object Model.
-* Choose a export function between `export_static.export_m3d()` and `export_anim.export_m3d_anim()`,
+* Edit run_script.py,
-  comment the other one.
+  choose a export function between `export_static.export_m3d()` and `export_anim.export_m3d_anim()`, let the other one be comment.
 * Copy and paste run_script.py to Blender Text Editor, Run Script, and open Toggle System Console.
 * This project has been tested with Blender 2.74.